 Instead, you can rely on a data-driven app that can tell you when families open a message.
 You can also track engagement with individual communications so you can tell how effective the communication is at truly reaching your audience.

-Start the year off right with a new school communication strategy
+Start the year off right with a new-year school communication strategy

 Start the new year off right by investing in your school’s community.
 A private, closed-circuit social media platform just for schools can help your district meet the resolutions outlined above.
 Snap!
 Connect by Snap!
 Mobile is an app built for district, school, and class communication.
 To find out more about Snap!
 Connect and explore our data-driven communication tool to create a school communication strategy that will help you reach your goals, contact us today.